 - Use large apertures for large and soft bokeh.
-Examples: f/1.4 and f/2.0.
+For instance, f/1.4 or f/2.0.
 The smaller the number, the better.

-- Experiment with different cut-outs to find the best shapes and sizes for your lens.
+- Experiment with different cutouts to find your lens’s best shapes and sizes.

 - Use a tripod to avoid shaky results.